 Ques.
 Is Class 12 English Core useful for CUET-UG?

 Ans.
-CUET-UG has a separate English language paper that tests comprehension, vocabulary, and grammar - distinct from Flamingo / Vistas chapter content.
-However, the reading speed and vocabulary you build through Class 12 English Core preparation transfer directly to the CUET English section.
-For CUET-specific preparation, supplement this hub with the CUET English question bank and previous-year papers.
+CUET-UG has a separate English language paper.
+It tests reading, vocabulary, and grammar, not Flamingo or Vistas chapter content.
+But the reading speed and vocabulary you build in Class 12 English Core carry over directly to the CUET English section.
+For CUET-focused study, add the CUET English question bank and previous-year papers to this hub.

 Ques.
 What does Class 12 English Core cover?

 Ans.
-Class 12 English Core covers two prescribed books (Flamingo as the main reader, Vistas as the supplementary), totalling 19 chapters.
+Class 12 English Core covers two prescribed books: Flamingo (the main reader) and Vistas (the supplementary reader), with 19 chapters in total.
 The 80-mark theory paper splits into Section A (Reading Skills, 22 marks), Section B (Creative Writing Skills, 18 marks), and Section C (Literature, 40 marks).
 The 20-mark internal assessment includes ASL and project work.

 Ques.
 Which is the most-scoring chapter in Class 12 English Core?

 Ans.
-Among the prose chapters, Indigo and The Rattrap historically deliver the most long-answer marks because their themes (civil disobedience and unconditional kindness) align with CBSE's value-based question format.
-From Vistas, The Tiger King and On the Face of It carry similar long-answer weightage.
-Among the poems, Aunt Jennifer's Tigers and Keeping Quiet are the most frequently asked.
+Among the prose chapters, Indigo and The Rattrap usually give the most long-answer marks.
+Their themes (civil disobedience and unconditional kindness) fit CBSE's value-based question format.
+From Vistas, The Tiger King and On the Face of It carry similar long-answer weight.
+Among the poems, Aunt Jennifer's Tigers and Keeping Quiet are asked most often.

 Ques.
 How should I structure my Class 12 English Core preparation?

 Ans.
-Build chapter by chapter, alternating between Flamingo and Vistas to avoid reading fatigue.
+Build chapter by chapter, switching between Flamingo and Vistas to avoid reading fatigue.
 Use the NCERT Book PDF for concepts, the NCERT Solutions for back-exercise, the Notes for revision, and the Handwritten Notes for the final week.
-The Study Plan section above sketches the 1-month / 2-week / 1-week countdown that most CBSE English toppers settle into.
+The Study Plan section above shows the 1-month / 2-week / 1-week countdown that most CBSE English toppers use.

 Comments